Winchelsea

 Alex Preston

-Alex Preston is an award-winning author of three novels: This Bleeding City, The Revelations and In Love and War, as well as a book of non-fiction, As Kingfishers Catch Fire.
+Alex Preston is an award-winning author of four novels: This Bleeding City, The Revelations, In Love and War and Winchelsea, as well as a book of non-fiction As Kingfishers Catch Fire.
 He writes regularly for the Telegraph, the Economist and Harper’s Bazaar.
 He reviews books for the Observer’s New Review, Financial Times and Spectator.
 Alex is co-founder of the Corfu Literary Festival and Patron of Oxford Literary Festival.

 @ahmpreston